kanakawai-maui/olelo-honua/README.md

 ## Configuration

 You need to provide a configuration object and a translation provider.
-For example, you can use the `GoogleTranslateProvider` as shown in the usage example.
+For instance, you can use the `GoogleTranslateProvider` as demonstrated in the usage example.
+Additionally, I've created a `ToyProvider`, which serves as a simple example of how the providers function.
+While it's a fun way to get started, I highly recommend using a proper API key for more accurate translations.
+Happy coding!

 ## License